IMB-Computational-Genomics-Lab/RetinaGanglionCells/README.md

 Rscript ProcessData.R IPSCRetina_scRNA_Aggr
 ```

-This will generate a clean expression matrix in the directory.
+This will generate two clean expression matrix in the directory.